MarcoDVisser/CforR/README.md

 CforR
 =====

-A collection of C/C++ code for use in R
+A collection of C/C++ code written specifically for use in R.
+R wrapper for the corresponding C code can be found in /R the C source files are in /src.